biotorrents/packages/readme.md

 ## Caveats and todos
 Test thoroughly before implementing to ensure the behavior is what you expect!
-You don't want to ruin the database with unextected "Autofill" formats.
+You don't want to ruin the database with unexpected "Autofill" formats.

 For this reason, extension parsing is disabled on the torrent edit handler for now.
 The FileList stored in the database, available to the edit form, is a bencoded string instead of a nested array.
 $Validate->ParseExtensions currently only works with the $Tor->FileList object before its bencoded.

+Also, file extensions shared by multiple formats can't be parsed, e.g., there's no way to tell what kind of image an IMG file is.
 That's all for now.